Your Title

 -

-Positive Behavior Supports (PBS) is a proactive, evidence-based approach used to improve behavior and quality of life.
+Positive Behaviour Supports (PBS) is a proactive, evidence-based approach to improving behaviour and quality of life.

 -

-Focuses on teaching appropriate behaviors rather than punishing negative ones.
+Focuses on teaching appropriate behaviours rather than punishing negative ones.

 -